Last Updated on March 19, 2021 by Julia Wilson

 Don’t change what works:

-If you are lucky enough to have no litter box dramas then be thankful and don’t make any changes unless absolutely necessary.
+If you are lucky enough to have no litter box dramas then be thankful and don’t make any changes unless necessary.
 Cats are creatures of habit and they like routine and stability.
 Do what is convenient for your cat(s), not for you.

 - Avoid sudden changes, just because a type of cat litter is on sale doesn’t mean it’s a good idea to buy it if it is not a brand or type your cat is used to.